AbhinavDusi/ai-dotsandboxes/README.md

 ## Deep Q Learning Player

-The Deep Q Learning Player chooses a move by using a neural network to determine the max quality move at each state, after being trained with thousands of training examples.
+The Deep Q Learning Player chooses a move by using a neural network to determine the max quality move at each state, after being trained with thousands of episodes.

 # To Run